 Below is a list of community programs which benefit from support of the Saskatchewan Roughrider Foundation.

-Rider Reading Month
+Rider Reading Program

 Teacher-driven program that aims to make reading fun by encouraging teachers to use our brand to “Rider-ize” their reading.
 Teachers who show us how they are doing this, and how their kids are having fun while reading, are entered to win a player appearance.
 Through building an association between our brand and daily reading, the aim is to have kids enjoy and maintain positive feelings towards reading.